 CHRONIC MUSCLES PAIN

-Chronic muscles pain, including muscle tightness and muscle spasms, is the most characteristic symptom seen in almost everyone with Fibromyalgia.
+Chronic muscle pain, including muscle tightness and muscle spasms, is the most characteristic symptom seen in almost everyone with fibromyalgia.
 Muscle pain usually causes the individual to seek medical attention in the first place.

 Fibromyalgia pain appears in nearly all body areas.
 It is often described as throbbing, aching, or dull pain, although it can also consist of intensely sharp pains.

 The pain is usually felt in the muscles and soft tissues of the body and will come and go in an irregular pattern.
 However, some people have pain throughout their entire body.

 People with fibromyalgia often have specific points, usually near joints, that are incredibly tender and painful to the touch, particularly when poked with fingers.
 This pain isn't from the joints themselves but is in the soft tissue surrounding the joints, including the tendons and ligaments.